KCErb/lucky-hasura-docker/GUIDE.md

 (Sidenote: for a real project, I'm a fan of the idea of having a dedicated "staging" server, so later it'll come up that we, in fact, have two servers here with slightly different purposes but identical configuration.)

 With DigitalOcean (DO) we can spin up a little hobby server for $5 per month.
 I don't want to go too far astray from the topic here, so I'll leave it to you to do a little googling and learn how to use it.
-I will point out however that the [DigitalOcean 1-click Docker app](https://marketplace.digitalocean.com/apps/docker) is a pretty convenient starting place.
+I will point out however that the [DigitalOcean 1-click Docker app](https://marketplace.digitalocean.com/apps/docker) is pretty convenient.
 They can setup ssh-only access for you before you even create the droplet which is a great starting place security-wise.

 Whether you use DigitalOcean or AWS or a box in your basement, you'll want to be sure you do a little reading on using Docker in production.
-There are some settings security-wise that you'll want to get right, and plenty of reading material out there to get you started.
+There are some settings that you'll want to get right for security reasons, and plenty of reading material out there to get you started.
 So please address this now.
-(But don't log into Docker yet on the new box, we'll be logging into the Gitlab registry since this box will need to talk to your custom-built images).
+(But don't log into Docker yet on the new box, we'll be logging into your Gitlab repo's Docker registry since this box will need to talk to your custom-built images).

 Next, I recommend:

 1. `ssh`ing into the server to make sure you can.
 (Note that these instructions don't include making a non-root user.
-I'm open to suggestions but for now, everything is done as root in production.
+I'm open to suggestions, but for now, everything is done as root in production.
 Please open an issue if this or anything else here is a security or best practices issue so that we can make this project as good as possible.)
 2. In the DO droplet, we use `ufw` (Uncomplicated Firewall) and since we'll be serving from this box we'll need to `ufw allow` a couple of ports: 80 and 443.
 You can use `ufw status` to see a list of ports that are allowed.
 2375 and 2376 are used by docker for communication between instances, this is so that you can have droplets participate in the same Docker network.
 3. In your Gitlab repository, provision two Deploy Tokens under `Settings > CI/CD`.
     1. The first one will be used during CI/CD.
 It must be named `gitlab-deploy-token` and you should select the `read_registry` scope.
 If you like to, you can use this one in the next step.
 I'm going to recommend creating a second token though because the special 'gitlab-deploy-token' has 'write' access which other tokens don't have.
 Also, for the other tokens, you can use names to help you remember what it is for like 'foobar-production' and 'foobar-staging'.
 And then if you leak that token you can revoke it and leave your CI/CD alone.
 (See more at [docs.gitlab.com/ee/user/project/deploy_tokens/#usage](https://docs.gitlab.com/ee/user/project/deploy_tokens/#usage)).